AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/identity.md

 ## Remove an identity

 You can use the [`Identity.removeIdentity`](https://developer.adobe.com/client-sdks/documentation/identity-for-edge-network/api-reference/#removeidentity) API to remove the identity from the stored client-side identity map.
 The Identity extension stops sending the identifier to the Edge Network.
-Using this API does not remove the identifier from the server-side User Profile Graph or Identity Graph.
+Using this API does not remove the identifier from the server-side identity graph.
+See [View identity graphs](https://experienceleague.adobe.com/docs/platform-learn/tutorials/identities/view-identity-graphs.html?lang=en) for more information on identity graphs.

 1. Navigate to **[!UICONTROL Luma]** > **[!UICONTROL Luma]** > **[!UICONTROL General]** > **[!UICONTROL MobileSDK]** in the Xcode Project navigator and add the following code to the `func removeIdentities(emailAddress: String, crmId: String)` function: